 Rights and duties are specific actions that can be taken on behalf of one parent exclusively, jointly, or independent from each other.
 They include the right to consent to medical, dental, and psychological treatment, as well as make decisions regarding education.

-Unmarried parents who haven’t established a legally binding child custody arrangement, will want to find a top-rated child custody and child support attorney in Houston.
-Even if both parents get along great, a family lawyer can make sure that everything is set up in the best interest of the child.
+Unmarried parents who haven’t established a legally binding child custody arrangement, will want to find a top-rated child support and child custody lawyer in Houston.
+Even if both parents get along great and agree to joint custody in Texas, a family lawyer can make sure that everything is set up in the best interest of the child.

 The way your child custody agreement is set up can impact everything from how often you are able to see your child to how much child support you’re obligated to pay every month.
 In other words, Texas child custody laws can have a huge impact on your quality of life.